ncmreynolds/muthur/README.md

 Press Ctrl-X when you want to quite the editor and it will ask if you would like to save your changes.

-There is a 'speech gallery' from [Microsoft](https://speech.microsoft.com/portal/voicegallery) here where you can see what voices are available, the one I chose is 'Cora'.
+There is a 'speech gallery' from [Microsoft](https://speech.microsoft.com/portal/voicegallery) here where you can see what voices are available and play around with them.
+The one I chose is 'Cora'.
 If you pick a new voice you need its 'proper' name which includes a region, type etc. set as the 'name'.

-You can also change the style, pitch and rate there's some rather verbose information [here](https://www.w3.org/TR/speech-synthesis/#S3.2.4).
+You can also change the style, pitch and rate and there's some rather verbose information about doing so [here](https://www.w3.org/TR/speech-synthesis/#S3.2.4).
 For the default MU|TH|UR voice we slowed and lowered the pitch of voice slightly which you can see under 'prosody'.

 Note if you change the contents of 'muthur.py' it will be overwritten any time you use 'muthur/configure.sh' to change other settings.
-If you want to permanently swap to the the new voice, edit the template file with the following command.
-It's worth keeping a note of any changes you make for comparison.
+If you want to permanently swap to a new voice or style, edit the template file with the following command.

 ```
 nano muthur/muthurTemplate.py
 ```

+It's worth keeping a note of any changes you make for comparison.

 ## Looking after the Raspberry Pi

-Your Raspberry Pi might be small but it is a proper computer and just yanking the power out of it while it's running may end up with it corrupting the SD card and stopping working.
+Your Raspberry Pi might be small but it is a proper computer, essentially a small server, and just yanking the power out of it while it's running may end up with it corrupting the SD card and stopping working.

 Ideally you should log in to it and shut it down with the command 'sudo poweroff' then give it about 60s to cleanly shut down any time you are going to power it off.